flexera-public/policy_engine_training/exercises/03_employees/README.md

     * Path: /flexera-public/policy_engine_training/refs/heads/main/exercises/03_employees/data/teams.json
     * *Note: No authentication is needed for this request.*
   * Result:
-    * Collect [*]
-      * field "team" comes from the field "team" in the response
-      * field "department" comes from the field "department" in the response
+    * The [response](https://raw.githubusercontent.com/flexera-public/policy_engine_training/refs/heads/main/exercises/03_employees/data/teams.json) is a JSON list.
+Each object in the list has the following fields: team, department

 * **ds_departments**
   * Request: